iamu985/Order-Tracking-Software/README.md

 Order tracking and receipt prinitng software.

 ## Development SetUp
 In order to run the application you need to have docker installed.
-If you are not aware of how to install it then check out the docs[https://docs.docker.com/get-docker/].
+If you are not aware of how to install it then check out the [docs](https://docs.docker.com/get-docker/).

 1. Make sure your terminal shows Dockerfile in your filesystem.
 2. To build your app run this command `docker build -t ellora/ots:dev .`
 3. In linux the command in 2 needs sudo to run.
-You can remove to use sudo by following this guide [https://docs.docker.com/engine/install/linux-postinstall/].
+You can remove to use sudo by following this [guide](https://docs.docker.com/engine/install/linux-postinstall/).

 The initial build might require some time depending on your internet speed and system.